 Those mistakes range from functional, compilation, runtime, syntactical, and logical errors to missing commands, communication problems, and so on.
-They can make an app malfunction or crash and also make it vulnerable to attacks.
+They can make an app malfunction and also make it vulnerable to attacks.

 But we’re not just talking differences between individual defects.
 There is also an entirely different class of defects that occur in the design of an app or other product built with software.
 These are not simple mistakes in a line of code that can be found with an automated tool and fixed with a few keystrokes.
 Instead, they’re mistakes in the functional structure.